osa-ora/ml-facial-expression-chatgpt/README.md

 Now, we can manually run the BuildConfig to build new application version or we can auto-trigger it with new Git commits.

-### Using OpenShift Pipeline
+### B) Using OpenShift Pipeline
 By using OpenShift Pipeline based on Tekton we can incorporate many options such as notification, testing, security scanning, etc.

 The pipelines will do the following:

-Send slack message "Started" (if slack parameter is set to true) Git the code from the GitHub repository
+- Send slack message "Started" (if slack parameter is set to true)
+- Git the code from the GitHub repository
-Run the unit tests
+- Run the unit tests
-Build the application using source2image
+- Build the application using source2image
-Deploy the application (for first time pipeline execution) Expose a route to the application (for first time pipeline execution) Run health check to test the application is running Send a final slack message with the pipeline results (if slack parameter is set to true)
+- Deploy the application (for first time pipeline execution)
+- Expose a route to the application (for first time pipeline execution)
+- Run health check to test the application is running
+- Send a final slack message with the pipeline results (if slack parameter is set to true)

 ```